AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/19_user_interface/index.md

 User interfaces for games can be categorized into two main types, each with its own design considerations

 - **Diegetic UI**: These elements exist within the game world itself and are often part of the narrative.
-Examples include a health meter integrated into a character's suit, ammunition displayed on a weapon's holographic sight, or the dashboard instruments the cockpit of a racing game.
-Diegetic UI can enhance immersion by making interface elements feel like natural parts of the game world.
+Examples include a health meter integrated into a character's suit, ammunition displayed on a weapon's holographic sight, or the dashboard instruments in the cockpit of a racing game.
+A Diegetic UI can enhance immersion by making interface elements feel like natural parts of the game world.
 - **Non-diegetic UI**: These elements exist outside the game world, overlaid on top of the gameplay.
-Traditional menus, health bars int he corner of the screen, and score displays are common examples.
-While less immersive than diegetic UI, non-diegetic elements are often clearer and easier to read.
+Traditional menus, health bars in the corner of the screen, and score displays are common examples.
+While less immersive than a diegetic UI, non-diegetic elements are often clearer and easier to read.

 For our game project, we'll focus on creating non-diegetic UI elements, specifically menu screens that allow players to navigate between different parts of the game and adjust settings.
 This approach provides a solid foundation for understanding UI concepts that you can later expand upon in more complex games.

 ### UI Layout Systems

-WHen designing and implementing game UI systems, developers must decide how UI elements will be positioned on the screen.
+When designing and implementing game UI systems, developers must decide how UI elements will be positioned on the screen.
 Two primary approaches exist, each with distinct advantages and trade-offs;

-1. **Absolute Positioning**:  In this approach, each Ui element is placed at specific coordinates on the screen.
+1. **Absolute Positioning**:  In this approach, each UI element is placed at specific coordinates on the screen.
 Elements are positioned using exact locations, which gives precise control over the layout.
 This approach is straightforward to implement and works well for static layouts where elements don't need to adjust based on screen size or content changes.
 The main disadvantage of absolute positioning is its lack of flexibility.
 If the screen resolution changes or if an element's size changes, manual adjustments to positions are often necessary to maintain the desired layout.

 2. **Layout engines**: These system position UI elements relative to one another using rules and constraints.
 Elements might be positioned using concepts like "center", "align to parent", or "flow horizontally with spacing".
 Layout engines add complexity but provide flexibility.
 The advantage of layout engines is adaptability to different screen sizes and content changes.
 However, they require more initial setup and can be more complex to implement from scratch.

 For our implementation we'll take a middle ground approach.
 We'll primarily use absolute positioning for simplicity but will build a parent-child relationship system that provides some of the flexibility found in layout engines.
 This hybrid approach gives us reasonable control without adding a lot of complexity.

 Child elements will be positioned relative to their parent's position, forming a hierarchial structure.
 When a parent element moves, all its children move with it, maintaining their relative positions.
-This approach simplifies the management of grouped elements without requiring a fully layout engine.
+This approach simplifies the management of grouped elements without requiring a full layout engine.

 ### Parent-Child Relationships